redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Version|v1.0.0
 Description|http://test-network-function.com/testcases/access-control/pod-host-path Verifies that the spec.HostPath parameter is not set (not present)
 Result Type|informative
-Suggested Remediation|Set the spec.HostPath parameter to false in the pod configuration Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 5.3.6
+Suggested Remediation|Set the spec.HostNetwork parameter to false in the pod configuration Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 5.3.6
+Exception Process|There is no documented exception process for this.
 #### pod-host-pid

 Property|Description